ousiax/ousiax.github.io/_posts/2017-11-12-understanding-the-linux-kernel-01.md

 The address space of a process contains all the virtual memory addresses that the process is allowed to reference.

 The kernel usually stores a process virtual address space as a list of *memory area descriptors*.

+For example, when a process starts the execution of some program via an `exec( )`-like system call, the kernel assigns to the process a virtual address space that comprises memory areas for:

+- The executable code of the program
+- The initialized data of the program
+- The uninitialized data of the program
+- The initial program stack (that is, the User Mode stack)
+- The executable code and data of needed shared libraries
+- The heap (the memory dynamically requested by the program)

+All recent Unix operating systems adopt a memory allocation stratery called *demand paging*.

+- With demand paging, a process can start program execution with none of its pages in physical memory.
+- As it accesses a nonpresent page, the MMU generates an exception; the exception handler finds the affected memory region, allocates a free page, and initializes it with the appropriate data.
+- In a similar fashion, when the process dynamically requires some memory by using `malloc( )` or the `brk( )` system call (which is invoked internally by `malloc( )`), the kernel just updates the size of the heap memory region of the process.
+A page frame is assigned to the process only when it generates an exception by tring to refer its virtual memory addresses.

+Virtual address spaces also allow other efficient stargies, such as the Copy-On-Write strategy.

+#### 1.6.8.5 Swapping and caching

+In order to extend the size of the virtual address space usable by the processes, the Unix operating system makes use of *swap areas* on disk.
+The virtual memory system regards the contents of a page frame as the basic unit for swapping.
+Whenever some process refers to a swapped-out page, the MMU raise an exception.
+The exception handler then allocates a new page frame and initializes the page frame with its old contents save on disk.

+On the other hand, physical memory is also used as cache for hard disks and other block devices.
+This is because hard drives are very slow: a disk access requires several milliseconds, which is a very long time compared with the RAM access time.
+Therefore, disks are often the bottleneck in system performance.
+As a general rule, one of the policies already implemented in the earliest Unix system is to defer writing to disk as long as possible by loading into RAM a set of disk buffers corresponding to blocks read from disk.
+The `sync( )` system call forces disk synchronization by writting all of the "dirty" buffers (i.e., all the buffers whose contents differ from that of the corresponding disk blocks) into disk.
+In order to avoid data loss, all operating systems take care to periodically write dirty buffers back to disk.

+### 1.6.9 Device Drivers

+The kernel interacts with I/O devices by means of *device drivers*.
+Device drivers are included in the kernel and consist of data structures and functions that control one or more devices, such as a hark disks, keyboards, mouses, monitors, network interfaces, and devices connected to a SCSI bus.
+Each driver interacts with the remaing part of the kernel (even with other drivers) through a specific interface.

 - - -